josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 By the way: I kept an [archival copy of the old site](https://joco-gridsome-archive.netlify.app/) live for myself to look back on, just in case you'd like to compare the two for yourself.

 And while we're on the topic: here's the link to [my site's new SvelteKit repo](https://github.com/josh-collinsworth/joco-sveltekit), if you'd like to take a firsthand look behind the scenes.
 A lot still needs to be refactored and cleaned up (I keep a list), but you're welcome to poke around, or even clone the repo as a starter for your own blog if you like.

+### The redesign

+I didn't set out to make any design changes when moving this site over to SvelteKit, but after a while, I got tired of staring at the old design and started the dangerous journey of playing with new fonts.

+In the end, the old body font (Averta Std) got promoted to the heading font, and I added a nice serif (Alkes) for the body copy.
+More of a small refresh than an overhaul, but the pairing and tweaked styles give the site a fresh new look that I very much like.

 ## What to know about SvelteKit